Andr3wTorr3s/Craigslist-Finder/README.md

 -----------

 *editors notes on Example 2:
  For the link that is pagesearch, Use as many filters as you can.
-To broad of a search can blow up your phone especially while looking for cars.
+Too broad of a search can blow up your phone especially while looking for cars.
 Car dealerships use lots of keywords to make their "advertisments" pop up in many different search filters.

 ## Planned Updates